 Food and stress have a complex relationship.
 Not only can what you eat impact your stress levels, but being stressed can increase your need for certain vitamins and minerals, according to a 2016 review in the Journal of Nutrition and Food Sciences.
 So eating right may help improve your stress-related symptoms.
 Nutrients, including complex carbohydrates, proteins, vitamin C, vitamin B, magnesium, and selenium, actually seem to reduce levels of the stress hormone cortisol, according to the 2016 review.
 So you’ll want to consider adding these nutrient-filled foods to your grocery cart for extra stress relief (and be sure to avoid these anxiety-inducing foods, too).

 Make friends with the fishmonger because salmon may counteract the effects of the stress hormones adrenaline and cortisol, which is why it is one of the best foods that reduce stress.
 “The anti-inflammatory properties of omega-3 fatty acids found in salmon may offset the effects of these hormones,” says Shahzadi Devje, RD, CDE, a registered dietitian in Toronto, Canada.
 “This helps reduce anxiety and improve your response to stress.”
 This doesn’t mean, however, that eating salmon for dinner tonight will halt your stress— it means eating enough of the fish is beneficial in terms of long-term stress management.
 Before heading to the store, here’s what you need to know about buying farm-raised vs. wild-caught salmon.

-This green veggie contains folate, a B vitamin that produces dopamine, the get-happy hormone.
+This green veggie contains folate, a B vitamin that is a precursor to dopamine, the get-happy hormone.
 “The effect of this hormone on the brain induces a feeling of pleasure,” Devje says.
 Your brain releases dopamine when you experience pleasure.
 A 2017 study in the Journal of Psychiatric Research found that people with depression had lower levels of folate in comparison to those without depression.
 The study can’t prove that the low folate was the cause of the depression—just that the two were linked—but it may help to make sure you have an adequate intake.
 (Here’s how to tell the difference between folate and folic acid.)